addyosmani/backbone-fundamentals/chapters/03-internals.md

 ## Events

+We've seen how actions on Models and Collections can trigger events and how functions can be bound to these events and those raised by the DOM.
+Events are the standard way of dealing with user interface actions.
+Mastering events is one of the quickest ways to become more productive with Backbone, so let's take a closer look at Backbone's event model.

-As we've covered, `Backbone.Events` is mixed into the other Backbone "classes", including:
+`Backbone.Events` is mixed into the other Backbone "classes", including:

 * Backbone.Model
 * Backbone.Collection